scalar-labs/scalardl-node-client-sdk/.circleci/README.md

 </pre>

 ### 2. Trigger CircleCi integration test
-To trigger the integration test on CircleCi, name your branch which fulfil the follow regex :-
+To trigger the integration test on CircleCi, name your branch which fulfil the following regex :-
 <pre>
     <b>/feature\/.*/</b>
 </pre>